indico/indico/docs/source/config/settings.rst

     Whether to allow administrators to permanently delete users from the Indico UI.

-    If enabled, any Indico administrator can permenently delete a user from Indico, along with all their associated user data.
+    If enabled, any Indico administrator can permanently delete a user from Indico, along with all their associated user data.
 If it is not possible to delete the user (e.g. because they are listed as a speaker at an event), the user will be anonymized instead.